aiidateam/aiida-core/docs/source/concepts/provenance.rst

 The reason for this is that a calculation with missing outputs could be misleading.
 For instance, some calculations produce optional outputs depending on the combination of input flags that are used.
 A missing output might be interpreted as if that piece of information was not computed by the calculation.
 In the case of export, the rules are typically the reverse of those used for deletion.
-Therefore, in this case, the folowing rule applies: when exporting a calculation node, all its input data nodes and created output nodes must be exported as well.
+Therefore, in this case, the following rule applies: when exporting a calculation node, all its input data nodes and created output nodes must be exported as well.

 On the other hand, when exporting a data node, users typically do not need to also export all the calculations that used it as an input.
 These may represent further work that, by default, does not need to be exported as well (unless explicitly specified by the user in the list of nodes).